Criminology and Sociology

 Further details on entry requirements

-This degree scheme will provide you with an in-depth understanding of society and criminality and will introduce you to new perspectives on social inequality and social change that are taking place both locally and internationally.
-Providing insight on criminology from a sociological perspective, our degree will give you the sophisticated knowledge and analytical skillset needed for breaking into the public and social sectors, as well as the criminal justice system, or alternatively is a great starting block for further study.
+Apply NowTaught in the oldest Law department in Wales, BSc Criminology and Sociology at Aberystwyth University is a fascinating subject that will provide you with an in-depth understanding of society and criminality.
+BSc Criminology and Sociology will give you an insight into criminology from a sociological perspective.
+You will be introduced to new perspectives on social inequality and social change that are taking place at both a local and international level.
+You will develop the specialist knowledge and analytical skillset needed for breaking into the public and social sectors, as well as the criminal justice system, or alternatively is a great starting block for further study.

 Course Overview